 The year just completed has not seen any new development activity.
-We have capitalised expenditure of £Nil (2016 - £Nil) during the year.
+We have capitalised expenditure of £Nil (2017 - £Nil) during the year.

-4 Housing Issues
+Housing Issues

 Whiteinch continues to work on reducing the period of time taken to re-let or let new properties and to ensure that we maximize our effectiveness in housing people in need and reduce our costs.
-The rent loss due to empty properties was £41,064 (2016 - £40,327).
+The rent loss due to empty properties was £70,456 (2017 - £41,064).

-5 Finance and IT Issues
+Finance and IT Issues

 The Committee of Management approved a proposal for the Association to replace its data management system and entered into a contract with Capita for the provision of its Open Housing and Financial software the implementation of which was carried out during 2011-2012, with enhancements implemented during 2013-2016.
-The Association continues to invest in its ICT network during 2016-2017.
+The Association continues to invest in its ICT network during 2017-2018, with the purchase of the following modules, Planned Asset Maintenance, Total Mobile and Component Accounting, all of which have either been fully implemented or are currently being implemented.